 top of page

-"Angels Unaware" The Work of Sculptor Timothy Schmalz
+Angels Unawares: The Work of Sculptor Timothy Schmalz

 A short documentary by Nicolas Rossier

 Timothy P. Schmalz is a Canadian sculptor from Elmira, Ontario.
 He has spent more than two decades crafting sculptures channeling the essence of biblical scripture.
-His creations have graced some of Christianity's most revered sites, from St. Peter's Basilica to Fatima, bearing a global testament to his artistic vision.
-Schmalz is perhaps best known for his evocative piece Homeless Jesus, inspired by a moment of clarity while witnessing homelessness on the streets of Toronto.
+His creations have graced some of Christianity's most revered sites, from St. Peter's Basilica to Fatima, serving as a testament to his truly global artistic vision.
+Schmalz is perhaps best known for his evocative piece, "Homeless Jesus, " inspired by a moment of clarity while witnessing homelessness on the streets of Toronto.
 He conceives his pieces with a keen devotion to Jesus's life message.
-An avid follower of the saints' life and the High Renaissance sculptors, Tim is also an avid reader of French Christian philosopher Rene Girard.
+An avid follower of the saints' life and the High Renaissance sculptors, Tim is also an avid reader of the French Christian philosopher René Girard.

 Produced by Agoras Media for Agoras Magazine

-Camera by Edd Middleton, Editing Cameron Clendaniel
+Camera by Edd Middleton, Editing by Cameron Clendaniel

 Additional Cameras: Ian DiSalvo, Nicolas Rossier